pheebcodes/personal-site/content/blog/posts/2023-05-28-blocking-hacker-news.md

-so that's our code! but what do we do with it? assuming you're already deploying your site using netlify, we can drop the function into our git repository. create a new directory in your repository, "netlify/edge-functions", then save your code there as "block-hacker-news.ts". the full path of the file relative to the repository root should be "netlify/edge-functions/block-hacker-news.ts".
+so that's our code! but what do we do with it? assuming you're already deploying your site using netlify, we can drop the function into our git repository. create a new directory in your repository, `"netlify/edge-functions"`, then save your code there as `"block-hacker-news.ts"`. the full path of the file relative to the repository root should be `"netlify/edge-functions/block-hacker-news.ts"`.

 once you have that saved, we'll configure that edge function. create a `netlify.toml` file at the root of your repository if it doesn't already exist.